Symplectic rational homology ball fillings of Seifert fibered spaces: Introduction

+Note that, if an integer homology $3$-sphere has a pseudoconvex embedding in $\mathbb{C}^2$, then the compact region it bounds is necessarily a Stein integral homology ball.
+In connection with Gompf's conjecture, we show that for $(p,q)\not=(2,3)$, the Brieskorn homology sphere $\Sigma(p,q, pqn+1)$ (see Section~\ref{brieskornS} for precise definitions and conventions) does not even bound a symplectic rational homology ball.

-For spherical $3$-manifolds, we begin by recalling the well-studied case of lens spaces.
+As another corollary, we show that on a spherical $3$-manifold, which is oriented as the link of the corresponding quotient singularity, only the canonical structure can admit a symplectic rational homology ball filling.
+To place this in context, we begin by recalling the well-studied case of lens spaces.
 Lisca \cite{Lisca2007} characterized the lens spaces that smoothly bound rational homology balls.
-He showed that the lens space $L(p,q)$ bounds a rational homology ball if and only if $p/q$ belongs to a certain subset $\mathcal{R}$ of the set of positive rational numbers.
+He showed that the lens space $L(p,q)$ bounds a rational homology ball if and only if $p/q$ belongs to a certain subset $\mathcal{R}$ of positive rationals $\Q_+$.
 Since an actual definition of $\mathcal{R}$ will not be needed here, we refer the reader to \cite{Lisca2007} for details.

-Note that each lens space $L(p,q)$ has a unique universally tight contact structure $\xi_{can}$ (it is unique only when considering it as an unoriented plane field, otherwise there are exactly two $\xi_{can}$ and $-\xi_{can}$ unless $q=p-1$, in which case there is only one even when orientation is considered).
-Let $\mathcal{O}$ denote the set of rational numbers of the form $\frac{m^2}{mh-1}$ for some coprime integers $0< h < m$.
-By definition, $\mathcal{O}$ is a subset of $\mathcal{R}$.
-Lisca \cite{Lisca08} proved that $(L(p,q), \xi_{can})$ admits a symplectic rational homology ball filling if and only if $p/q \in \mathcal{O}$, and that such a filling is unique up to diffeomorphism.